GabrielaCirtala/cns2024/README.md

 # CNS2024
 A310 Computational Neuroscience - Okinawa Institute of Science and Technology, 2024

 During this class, we will use NEURON 8.2.
-Please follow the instruction to install the software **before** the first exercise class.
+Please follow the instructions to install the software **before** the first exercise class: https://www.neuron.yale.edu/neuron/download

 Please also install the following Python packages: